 From a broader company perspective, SAP’s main headline was Leonardo.
 Leonardo is a combination blue print and fixed fee services to get to a prototype to build a business case for full implementation, using design thinking.
 BI and analytics may or may not be part of a particular package; for predictive maintenance, for example, it would be.
 I confess I am still getting my mind around this one, so will defer to my more SAP focused colleagues (ask Massimo Pezzini or Donald Feinberg) on whether or not this is a big deal.

 Call to Lead

 As a pre-cursor to the main Sapphire event, SAP ran a Call to Lead session on diversity.
 It was nothing short of amazing.
-However, as there were some special guests and the event was invitation only, we’ve been asked not to blog about the event (stay tuned, I’ll share what I can).
+However, as there were some special guests and the event was invitation only, we’ve been asked not to blog about the event (stay tuned, I’ll share what I can.
+Here’s the update).
 I do think SAP’s work here is both important and showing results, having received several awards.